gty3/python_nq/README.md

 2. Open the project with your choice of Jupyter platform.
 3. Rename `env.example` to `.env` and add your DATABENTO_API_KEY

-4. Go to nq_script.ipynb and select Run All.
+4. Open main.ipynb and select Run All.

-    If you are using vscode you will be prompted to select a kernel.
+    You will need to have python installed.